SilkRose/Pony/stories/fleetfall/fleetfall.md

 *The way she stares at me.*

-*The inklings of a blush on her face when she's around me.*
+*The hint [UNSURE HERE, BUT I WOULD PROBABLY ADVISE A MORE CONCRETE NOUN SUCH AS THE ONE SUGGESTED] of a blush on her face when she's around me.*

 *It all makes me think she likes me.*